Multi-Spectral Reflection Matrix for Ultra-Fast 3D Label-Free Microscopy

 \textbf{Competing interests.} P.B., V.B., M.F., C.B. and A.A. are named inventors on french patent FR2207334 (filing date 18.07.2022), which is related to the techniques described in this Article.

 {S\arabic{table}} {S\arabic{figure}} {S\arabic{equation}} {S\arabic{section}}

-This document provides further information on: (\textit{i}) the experimental set up; (\textit{ii}) 3D images of the cornea; (\textit{iii}) the theoretical expression of the multi-spectral reflection matrix; (\textit{iv}) the theoretical expression of the focused reflection matrix; {(\textit{v}) the reflection point spread function; (\textit{vi}) the local distortion matrix; (\textit{vii}) the corresponding correlation matrix; (\textit{viii}) iterative phase reversal.}
+This document provides further information on: (\textit{i}) the experimental set up; (\textit{ii}) 3D images of the cornea; (\textit{iii}) the theoretical expression of the multi-spectral reflection matrix; (\textit{iv}) the theoretical expression of the focused reflection matrix; {(\textit{v}) the reflection point spread function; (\textit{vi}) the local distortion matrix; (\textit{vii}) the corresponding correlation matrix; (\textit{viii}) iterative phase reversal; (\textit{ix}) the proof-of-concept experiment with a resolution target placed behind the cornea.